 Table of Contents

-For the latest information about developments related to Publication 526 (such as legislation enacted after we release it), go to www.irs.gov/pub526.
+For the latest information about developments related to Pub.
+526 (such as legislation enacted after we release it), go to www.irs.gov/pub526.

 Disaster relief.
 You can deduct contributions for flood relief, hurricane relief, or other disaster relief to a qualified organization (defined under Organizations That Qualify To Receive Deductible Contributions ).
-However, you cannot deduct contributions earmarked for relief of a particular individual or family.Publication 3833, Disaster Relief: Providing Assistance through Charitable Organizations, has more information about disaster relief, including how to establish a new charitable organization.
+However, you can't deduct contributions earmarked for relief of a particular individual or family.Pub.
+3833, Disaster Relief, Providing Assistance through Charitable Organizations, has more information about disaster relief, including how to establish a new charitable organization.
 You can also find more information on IRS.gov.
 Enter “disaster relief” in the search box.

 Photographs of missing children.
 The IRS is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.

 This publication explains how to claim a deduction for your charitable contributions.
 It discusses the types of organizations to which you can make deductible charitable contributions and the types of contributions you can deduct.
 It also discusses how much you can deduct, what records you must keep, and how to report charitable contributions.